Can you believe that it’s that time of year… again…

 And, if you're gifting a "hard to value" asset like stock in a closely held business or real estate, you'll need an appraisal to establish the value for the gift (as you'll need to file a Form 709 gift tax return).
 However, the IRS has only 3 years to contest that value by auditing the Form 709 gift tax return.

-BONUS SECRET TIP: You can actually gift more than the annual gift tax exclusion in any year but it will use up some of your lifetime/ death tax exemption.
-If you want to gift amounts in addition to the $16k be sure to consult your estate planning attorney and/or accountant as many gifts require the filing of a Form 709 gift tax return on or before April 15 (or October 15th if you apply for an extension of time to file).
+BONUS SECRET TIP: You can actually gift more than the annual gift tax exclusion in any year, but it will use up some of your lifetime/ death tax exemption.
+If you want to gift amounts in addition to the $18k for 2024 ($19k in 2025) be sure to consult your estate planning attorney and/or accountant as many gifts require the filing of a Form 709 Federal Gift Tax Return on or before April 15 (or October 15th if you apply for an extension of time to file).
 For more details see “2.
 Want To Make A Larger Gift?” below.

-For those with larger estates, 2022, 2023 and 2024 might be the years to make larger gifts, but check with your advisers as your particular facts matter very much.
+For those with larger estates, 2024 and 2025 might be the years to make larger gifts or to use Irrevocable Trusts, SLATS and other techniques, but check with your estate and tax advisers as your particular facts matter very much.

-EXTRA BONUS TIP: You can also make additional gifts for education over and above the $16,000 dollars ($17,000 in 2023), make sure that tuition checks are made out directly to the school.
+EXTRA BONUS TIP: You can also make additional gifts for education over and above the $18,000 dollars in 2024 ($19,000 in 2025), but make sure that tuition checks are made out directly to the school.
 Call your attorney or tax advisor for more specifics.

 WARNING: While these gifts are permitted by federal law, they might have unexpected effects on your ability to qualify for Medicaid (if you're facing long-term nursing care) or long term government health care benefits and on the ability of the child or recipient to get federal aid.
 Be sure to consult an elder law attorney before making gifts if you do not have long term care coverage and/or if the value of your assets are below ($1,000,000) one million dollars per spouse.